Caaz/rimworld-typhon/README.md

 ### Phase 1 - Mimic

 - [x] Add the [Mimic Typhon](https://prey.fandom.com/wiki/Mimic).
+    - [ ] Mimics should have custom sounds!
+        - Going to require me to go record some samples to know what they even sound like.
     - [x] Mimics should feed on corpses, multiplying into more mimics!
     - [x] Mimics should copy the visual look of objects, when not in combat.
 They wait there til they can ambush!
         - [x] They copy features too!
         - [ ] There should be a limit on the sie of what they copy.
         - [ ] We shouldn't copy connectable buildings, like fences.
 - [x] Add Typhon Organs
     - All Typhons will probably drop this, scaled to how big they are.
 Mimics should only drop a few
 - [x] Add Recipes for Skilltrainers
     - Probably could use some balancing
 - [ ] Add Recipes for Psytrainers
     - Probably has to be done dynamically, to support modded abilities.
-- [ ] Add an event, introducing mimics to an area, using something like a crashed drop pod, that could introduce a single mimic.
-    - Maybe with a downed pawn to go with it?
     - [ ] Add psychic abilities from Prey
         - Requires research.
 Time to actually play Prey myself.
-    - Looks like lore-wise they're identical to skilltrainers, where alien abilities are similar to psytrainers!
         - This may require this feature to be Royalty dependant!
 (At least, for psytrainers)
-- [ ] Mimics should have custom sounds!
+        - Probably going to have to play more Prey to unlock the alien abilities.
+Should this be a post-release feature?
+- [ ] Add an event, introducing mimics to an area, using something like a crashed drop pod, that could introduce a single mimic.
+    - Maybe with a downed pawn to go with it?

 ### Phase 2 - Weaver